 Besides leading their separate bands, Barbara McOwen and Sylvia Miskoe helped to create the Strathspey and Reel Society of New Hampshire in 1988.
 The group now boasts of over 200 members (not all musicians) and, like the Fiddle Club, gives annual concerts, performs at the New England Folk Festival and the New Hampshire Gathering of the Scottish Clans at Loon Mountain, arranges performing tours of Scotland for their members, and offers instruction in playing both dancing and listening music.
 In 1996, the SRSNH had a very successful tour in Scotland playing at concerts and dances.

 Due in large part to the efforts of a few dedicated musicians, the Boston Branch of the RSCDS is the envy of most other dance groups.
 The Boston Musicians list currently numbers 61.
 Most of these people are willing to play for classes and parties when available.
-The largest Branch class, held in Medford, enjoys live music for each of its classes and for the popular Social Hour.
-The Northampton class also has live music weekly, namely Earl Gaddis.
-Other Branch classes invite local musicians for play for special events.
+The largest Branch class, held at the Canadian American Club in Watertown, Massachusetts, enjoys live music for each of its classes and for the popular Social Hour.
+Other Branch classes invite local musicians for special events.

-The advent of live music has also transformed the Branch's most famous and most demanding activity the Scottish Sessions at Pinewoods.
+The advent of live music has also transformed the Branch's most famous and most demanding activity — the Scottish Sessions at Pinewoods.
 Not only does a full band play for every evening dance party, but each of the 11 daily classes has its own musician(s), creating an administrative challenge similar to weaving of a bolt of tartan cloth.
-Musicians are chosen from many parts of the country and classes are offered in successful playing for dancing.
+Musicians are chosen from many parts of the country and classes are offered in the craft of dance musicianship.